Azure/azure-sdk-for-c/sdk/docs/core/az_hfsm.md

 # Hierarchical Finite State Machines

-This design document describes an implementation for Hierarchical (Finite) State Machines or Statechart execution engine.
+This design document describes an implementation for Hierarchical (Finite) State Machines or Statechart execution engines.
 Statecharts have been introduced by [D. Harel in A visual formalism for complex systems](https://www.wisdom.weizmann.ac.il/~dharel/SCANNED.PAPERS/Statecharts.pdf) and is documented in detail within the [Practical UML Statecharts in C/C++, 2nd Ed by M. Samek](https://www.state-machine.com/psicc2) book.

-Hierarchical Finite State Machines (HFSM) are extending the traditional state machine concept by adding the notion of hierarchy (composite) states.
+Hierarchical Finite State Machines (HFSMs) are extending the traditional state machine concept by adding the notion of hierarchy (composite) states.
 This document also introduces a coding technique that promotes cleaner and easier to understand source code and reduces the risk of overlooking exceptional situations.

 The main goal of using a type of state machine is to allow support of both synchronous and asynchronous (event based) handling of I/O events on any embedded system.